Kryabokon/Puzzler-Project/README.md

 **Code Name….Tubeship**

-As a part of a course for Udacity I have developed "Tubeship Experiment" where the player was  placed in space environment in front of a ship with strange and unfamiliar design.
+As a part of Udacity course I have developed "Tubeship Experiment" where the player was placed in space environment in front of a spaceship with strange and unfamiliar design.
 Tube shaped ship contain simple "Simon Says" type of experience.

 **Comments**

-The Puzzler Project was definitely huge learning experience with Unity program, with design process from scratch and documenting every step along the way.
-Thought the course I was eager to learn new information so I can use it in creative way.
-More konowledge I gathered more possibilities were uncovered.
-But real learning came from, mistakes and misfortunes.
-When something different have happened, something just broke or stopped working.
-But every time when something started working erratic I would ether gather a new instrument for my tool-belt or polish skills or routine troubleshooting techniques that have I already knew.
+The Puzzler Project with design process from scratch and documenting every step along the way was definitely a huge learning experience with Unity program.
+Through the course I was eager to learn new information so I can use it in creative way.
+More konowledge I gathered gave more possibilities to uncover.
+But real learning came from mistakes and misfortunes: when something different have happened, something just broke down or stopped working.
+But every time when something started working erratic I would either gather a new instrument for my tool-belt or polish skills or routine troubleshooting techniques that have I already knew.

 **Final Demo of "Tubeship Project"**

 https://youtu.be/kx0pmDku-e8

 >This video demonstrates the gameplay of the project.
 It has some custom animation and somewhat different design choices.
-The player present with a simplistic start menu when the player interact with it by gaze input and click.
-After that the door will open in dramatic way.
-Afterwards player will gently float to the mysterious panel which will present a simple "repeat after me" puzzle.
-If the puzzle is failed the player will hear rejecting sound.
+The player is presented with a simplistic start menu where the player interacts with it by gaze input and click.
+After that the door opens in dramatic way.
+Afterwards the player gently floats to the mysterious panel which presents a simple "repeat after me" puzzle.
+If the puzzle is failed, the player will hear rejecting sound.
 Upon successful completion of the puzzle the panel will slide downwards and the door would open.
-All animation have been done in some what futuristic or unknown technology type of style.
-After all animations have finished the Restart UI will appear and the player will float to it.(and see that the puzzle wasn't a big deal :confused: .).
-From Here player can chose to restart or abandon the game.
-If player choose to restart all animations and properties would be set do default  or idle.
+All animation have been done in futuristic or alien type of style.
+After all animations are finished, the Restart UI appears and the player floats to it (and sees that the puzzle wasn't a big deal :confused: .).
+From here the player can chose to restart or abandon the game.
+If the player choose to restart, all animations and properties would be set do default  or idle.

 -What you not supposed to know that Aliens wants you to play this game forever-.

 **Sketches and Earlier Design**

-Earlier sketch promised sandwich for player.
+Earlier sketch promised sandwich for the player.
 Later the blueprint was simplified due to complications with design.
 >I end up going with a space themed Puzzler as I felt like the movement in VR have not have been perfect and still perceives like floating.
 And in my opinion the best place to float it is in **Space**!

->After a thoughtful consideration there was decision to animation gates in a somewhat complex way.
+>After a thoughtful consideration there was decision to animation gates in a complex way.
 Even so I have used animation in previous course I was still unfamiliar with the process, so it took me a while to fully grasp the Unity tool capability.
 This Gate opening animation still appear in my nightmares sometimes...

 >Slow polish of a simple design lead to a more complex structure.Even when I have finished "cool" gate animation the space have seemed a bit empty and simple.
 I have used Dungeon prefabs quite a bit.
 For example the ships hull was made out of one element in dungeon ceiling.
 And the floor illumination nothing else than flattened barrels.